-Development and Humanitarian aid (85.1%)
+Development and Humanitarian aid (81,7%)

-Development projects increased by DKK 63.8m to DKK 272.2m, and humanitarian emergency aid projects increased by DKK 43.6m to DKK 180.4m, as well as humanitarian mine clearance activities rose by DKK 14.8m to DKK 125.1m.
-Overall, the primary focus has been on priorities such as humanitarian emergency aid, humanitarian mine clearance, disaster prevention as regards food safety, protection of democratic values, HIV and AIDS, as well as various other international activities.
+Our activities and efforts in 2018, which covered all focus areas, declined by DKK 19.6m to DKK 558m compared to 2017.
+Compared to 2016 the amount decreased by DKK 26.4m.
+The declining level of activity was the result of reduced grants from Danida.
+Development projects dropped by DKK 21.1m to DKK 251.1m, humanitarian emergency aid projects declined by DKK 4.9m to DKK 175.5m and humanitarian mine clearance activities rose by DKK 6.3m to DKK 131.5m.
+Overall, the primary focus has been priority areas such as humanitarian emergency aid, humanitarian mine clearance, disaster prevention regarding food safety, protection of democratic values as well as various other international activities.

 Geographically Africa continues to be the continent in which DanChurchAid has the highest level of activity with expenses totalling DKK 292.2m, equal to 52.4% of our total relief efforts.
-Our activities centred around the following countries: South Sudan, where a total of DKK 114.7m has been spent primarily on disaster relief and humanitarian mine clearance activities; Ethiopia, where DKK 75.9m has been spent mainly on disaster prevention as regards food safety and climate change; Uganda, Malawi and Zimbabwe, where DKK 34.9m, DKK 25.2m and DKK 25.1m, respectively, has been spent mostly on disaster prevention as regards food safety and climate change, protection of democratic values, as well as HIV and AIDS.
+Our activities centred around the following countries: South Sudan, where a total of DKK 92.1m was spent mainly on disaster relief and humanitarian mine clearance activities; Ethiopia, where DKK 63.2m was spent mainly on disaster prevention as regards food safety and climate change; Zimbabwe, Uganda, Malawi and Kenya, where DKK 36m, DKK 33.5m, DKK 18.3m and DKK 13.5m, respectively, were spent mostly on disaster relief, humanitarian mine clearance activities, disaster prevention as regards food safety and climate change, as well as protection of democratic values.

-For Asia, we spent DKK 89.1m, or 15.4%.
-Our activities were highly concentrated in the following countries: Myanmar, Nepal and Cambodia, where DKK 26.7m, DKK 22.9m and DKK 17.4m, respectively, was spent, focusing on the protection of democratic values, disaster relief and humanitarian mine clearance activities, and disaster prevention as regards food safety and climate change.
-Further, we spent DKK 44.8m (7.8%) on global activities.
+For Asia, we spent DKK 90m or 16.1%.
+Our activities were highly concentrated in the following countries: Myanmar, Cambodia, Nepal and Bangladesh, where DKK 29.3m, DKK 18.9m, DKK 15.9m and DKK 14.7m, respectively, were spent, focusing on the protection of democratic values, disaster prevention as regards food safety and climate change, as well as disaster relief and humanitarian mine clearance activities.

-Information and fundraising (9.0%)
+Information and fundraising (12,1%)

-Secretarial costs (5.9%)
+Secretarial costs (6,2%)

 Profit for the year